-Acethinker Video Master is one of the most accessible converter that never failed to amaze users.
-This tool has a multi-functional converter that allows users to convert MP4 to AVI files and vice-versa with ease.
-Like what we have mentioned, converting a video file into another format is the best thing to do if you want to compress the file size.
+Acethinker Video Master is an accessible converter that never forgot to amaze users with its functions.
+This tool has a multi-functional converter that permits users to transform MP4 to AVI files and vice-versa with solace.
+As mentioned, altering a video file into another format is its main function.
 Also, when you want your file to be compatible with the platform where you want to upload the video.
-Other than that, Acethinker Video Master does not only limit users with that.
-It will also allow you to convert one file format into any other format because almost all common video and audio formats are well supported, such as MOV, WMV, FLV, MKV, and more.
-In addition, you can transform HD videos without losing their original quality.
+Other than that, Acethinker Video Master does not restrict users with its function.
+It can also authorize you to convert one file format into another container due to its flexibility with all media containers.
+These include MOV, WMV, FLV, MKV, and other file containers.
+In addition, you can modify HD videos while retaining their original resolution.

-To learn how to convert AVI to MP4 and vice-versa using Acethinker Video Master, follow the easy steps given below:
+To understand how to alter AVI to MP4 and vice-versa to use Acethinker Video Master, heed the straightforward steps given below:

-First and foremost, you must save the tool on your computer by clicking one of the Download buttons given above.
-Choose an installer based on your computer OS.
-Then, start installing it on your computer, follow the installation instructions.
-Once installed, launch Acethinker Video Master.
+To instigate the process, you must save the tool on your device by clicking the Download buttons provided above.
+Select an installer according to your computer operating system.
+Then, start installing it on your computer by finishing the installation instructions.
+Once established, launch the tool to familiarize its features.

-Next, navigate to the Converter tab.
-Here, click on the Add File button located at the upper left corner of the tool’s interface.
-Locate the video file you want to convert and hit Open to import.
+Next, circumnavigate to the Converter tab.
+Here, access the Add File option.
+Locate the file that you desire to convert and click Open to import.

 Step 3 Convert The Video File

-Then, click on the drop-down menu beside Convert All to.
-On the list of video formats, choose AVI (choose MP4 if the video file you are converting is in AVI file format).
-Select the output quality you prefer and hit on the Convert All to start the conversion.
+Then, tick on the drop-down option at the side of Convert All to section.
+Choose AVI on the list of video formats (choose MP4 if the video file you are converting is in AVI file format).
+Select the output resolution you prefer and hit on the Convert All to begin the conversion.

-Once the conversion has been completed, click on the Folder icon located at the lower center part of the tool’s interface.
-It will direct you to the output folder of the video you have converted.
-Here, check if the video was completely converted into AVI file format.
+Lastly, tick on the Folder icon once the modification has been completed.
+It will lead you to the output location of the video you have converted.
+Here, check if the file was completely converted into AVI file format.